Burroughs Model C-3350 Desktop Calculator

 Note mixture of Mitsubishi IC, ceramic "Pancake" transistors, and conventionally-packaged transistors

-The machine is a fixed-decimal point machine, which isn't uncommon for machines of this vintage.
+The C-3350 is a fixed-decimal point machine, which isn't uncommon for machines of this vintage.
 What is uncommon, though, is that the machine has two different settings for fixed decimal point operation.
 The upper slide switch (labeled CDS) selects for 4 or 6 digits behind the decimal point for numbers on the display, and the lower slide switch (labeled MDS) selects 2, 4, 6, or 8 digits behind the decimal point for numbers stored in the memory registers.
-This is a slight departure from the single knob used on the Facit and Addo-X versions of this machine.
+This is a departure from the single selector used on the Compet 32.
 The calculator has a constant function, activated by a push on/push off key labeled [K].
 The constant function works only for multiply and divide operations.
-A key labeled [RC] provides an exchange operation, which swaps the display with the previously entered number, e.g., [=] [RC] would end up with '1' in the display and '3' in the hidden operator register.
+The [RC] key provides an exchange operation, which swaps the display with the previously entered number, e.g., [÷] [RC] [=] would end up performing 3÷1, with 3 as the result.
 The [CD] key clears the display without affecting other registers, for use when entry errors are made.
 The [C] key clears everything except for the memory registers.
 A large red push on/push off button controls power to the machine.
-The keyboard works by using magnet-actuated reed switches, as was most-common for machines of this vintage, and was the same keyboard techology used by Sharp on the Compet 32.
+The keyboard uses magnet-actuated reed switches, as was most-common for machines of this vintage, and was the same keyboard techology used by Sharp on the Compet 32.